TutorialDoctor/Software_Development/More-Info/Database Tutorial.md

 *Final Draft* **March 12, 2016 12:41 PM**

 ## Tutorial (WIP)
 A **database** is like a store or **warehouse** where things are stored.
 Every store/warehouse usually stores their things in a relational sort of way.
 The Housewares section of the store stores things related to "things in a house."
-The grocery section of the store/warehouse stores things related to "editable items."
+The grocery section of the store/warehouse stores things related to "edible" items."
 A database where things are related to other things is called a **Relational Database**.

 If the database is the store, the **staff** is the **Database Management System** (DBMS).
 The staff manages the database by adding to, taking from, and updating the things in the database.